J0K3R-Joel/BotBall_Library/doc/Introduction.md

 5. Open your browser

 6. Type in the IP-Adress of the controller alongside the Port `8888`.
-In conclusion, the URL has to look like this: `192.168.0.10:8888`
+In conclusion, the URL has to look like this: `192.168.0.10:8888`.
+More specifically: `http://192.168.0.10:8888` to use the unsecure connection

 7. Afterwards you will get to the website that looks something like this: